fleetdm/fleet/handbook/community.md

 ### SQL statements

-Within the Fleet docs, all SQL reserved words are uppercase, all identifiers such as tables and columns are lowercase.
+When adding SQL statements, all SQL reserved words should be uppercase and all identifiers (such as tables and columns) should be lowercase.
 Here is an example:

 ```sql
    SELECT days, hours, total_seconds FROM uptime;